adi868/Books_Search/README.md

 * Node.js
 * Express
 * MongoDB
+* Mongoose
 * Javascript
 * JSX
 * ES6
 * Bootstrap
+* Various NPM packages

 #### Application Organization:
+This application has two pages accessible to the user.
+These are:
+* Search
+  * User can search for books via the Google Books API and render them here.
+User has the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.

+* Saved
+  * Renders all books saved to the Mongo database.
+User has an option to "View" the book, bringing them to the book on Google Books, or "Delete" a book, removing it from the Mongo database.

+By creating API routes using Express these routes are available:

+* /api/books (get) - Should return all saved books as JSON.
+* /api/books (post) - Will be used to save a new book to the database.
+* /api/books/:id (delete) - Will be used to delete a book from the database by Mongo _id.
+* `*` (get) - Will load your single HTML page in client/build/index.html.

 This application has its UI broken into components using React.
 The components are as follows:
 * Book
 * Card